MiloMindbender/UE4VirtualProduction/VPStudio/README.md

 The T key toggles between moving the inspection camera and moving the talent marks.

-y, u, p, o and i keys will toggle visibility of TalentMark, MeasuringGuide, CameraModel, CameraRig and Tracker actors
+y, u, p, o and k keys will toggle visibility of TalentMark, MeasuringGuide, CameraModel, CameraRig and Tracker actors

 When VPStudioComp output is set to "player viewport" you will see the full composite output of live cameras and the CG background.
 The 1 and 2 keys switch between VPCamera1 and VPCamera2